Aliases for CASP14 Gene

 GeneCards Summary for CASP14 Gene

 CASP14 (Caspase 14, Apoptosis-Related Cysteine Peptidase) is a Protein Coding gene.
-Diseases associated with CASP14 include myocardial infarction and plasma cell neoplasm.
+Diseases associated with CASP14 include plasma cell neoplasm and myocardial infarction.
 Among its related pathways are EGFR Signaling Pathway and Apoptosis and Autophagy.
 GO annotations related to this gene include cysteine-type endopeptidase activity.
 An important paralog of this gene is CASP1.

 UniProtKB/Swiss-Prot for CASP14 Gene